Pick your new house wine from these two boxed reds that come in at less than $9 a bottle

 Bordeaux is typically a blend of grape varieties, but this wine is entirely merlot.
 It is also fermented and aged in concrete, which gives it a grippy texture, and its plum and blackberry flavors come across as a little rustic, even chewy.
 ABV: 14.5 percent.

-Imported and distributed by Simon N Cellars: Available in Virginia at Basic Necessities in Nellysford; In Vino Veritas in Keswick; Unwined (Belleview, Bradlee) in Alexandria; the Wine Outlet (McLean, Vienna); Wine Warehouse in Charlottesville.
+Imported and distributed by Simon N Cellars: Available in Virginia at Basic Necessities in Nellysford, In Vino Veritas in Keswick, Unwined (Belleview, Bradlee) in Alexandria, the Wine Outlet (McLean, Vienna), Wine Warehouse in Charlottesville.

 GREAT VALUE